 The proposal PR12-10-011 had been approved by PAC35 in January, 2010 to perform a precision measurement of the $\eta \to \gamma \gamma$ decay width via the Primakoff effect in Hall D with the GlueX experimental setup.
-The decay width will be extracted from the measured differential cross sections at forward angles on two light targets, proton and He using a 11.5 GeV tagged photon beam.
-This result will not only potentially resolve a long standing discrepancy between the Primakoff and collider measurements, but will also reduce the experimental uncertainty by a factor of two of the current PDG average on this important quantity.
-This will result in a direct improvement on all other $\eta$ partial decay widths.
-A high precision measurement of the $\eta \to \gamma \gamma$ decay width will have significant impact on the experimental determination of the fundamental parameters, such as the ratios of light quark masses $(m_u, m_d, m_s)$ and the $\eta - \eta'$ mixing angle.
-It will provide a sensitive test of QCD symmetries and their breaking effects.
+The decay width will be extracted from the measured differential cross sections at forward angles on two light targets, proton and 4He with a 11.5 GeV tagged photon beam.
+This result will not only potentially resolve a long standing discrepancy between the Primakoff and collider measurements, but will also reduce the experimental uncertainty by a factor of two of the current PDG average on this important quantity, which will result in a direct improvement on all other η partial decay widths.
+A high precision measurement of the $\eta \to \gamma \gamma$ decay width will have significant impact on the experimental determination of the fundamental parameters, such as the ratios of light quark masses (m_u, m_d, m_s) and the $\eta - \eta'$ mixing angle.
+It will provide a sensitive test of QCD symmetries in the chiral limit.
 The cross section measurement on the $\gamma p \to \eta p$ elementary process will be delivered for the first time at forward angles for this energy range.
-In this document we are updating the scientific progress made in the past year, and addressing the issues regarding the beam time planning raised by PAC35.
+In this document we are updating the scientific progress made in the past one year, and addressing the issues regarding the beam time planning, which was raised by the PAC35.